OpenGridForum/DFDL/ISO-process/ISO-PAS-Explanatory-Report-For-OGF-DFDL.md

 to be able to understand data regardless of source.
 A language was needed capable of modeling a wide variety of existing text and binary data formats.
-A working group was established at the Global Grid Forum (which later became the Open Grid Forum) in 2003 to create a specification for such a language which has now become a Full Recommendation of the OGF.
+A working group was established at the Global Grid Forum (which later became the Open Grid Forum) in 2003 to create a specification for such a language.
+This specification progressed through the OGF process starting as a workgroup 'informational' draft, then entering the OGF 2-stage process for "Recommendation Track" documents in 2011 by becoming an official OGF Proposed Recommendation in 2011.
+As of February 2021 the specifcation was advanced to the final status of OGF Full Recommendation.
+(The OGF process is described in [OGF GFD 152](https://ogf.org/documents/GFD.152.pdf)

 This submission addresses the document related criteria specified in SD 9 clause 7.4 as follows: